jeffdanz/techmgmt/management.md

 HOW TO SPEAK BY PROF WINSTON
 -----------------------------------------
-How to give a talk by Professor Winston.
 - We humans only have one language processor, so focus

 How to start a talk?